For Your Eyes Only (film): Release and reception

 For Your Eyes Only was premiered at the Odeon Leicester Square in London on 24 June 1981, setting an all-time opening-day record for any film at any cinema in the UK with a gross of £14,998 (£ in pounds).
 The film entered general release in the UK the same day.
 It went on to gross £10.4 million in the UK.

 For Your Eyes Only had its North American premiere in Canada and the US on Friday 26 June, at approximately 1,100 cinemas.

 The film grossed $54.8 million in the US and Canada (equivalent to $101.5 million at 2011 ticket prices or $ million in dollars, adjusted for general inflation), and $195.3 million worldwide, becoming the second highest grossing Bond film after its predecessor, Moonraker.
-This was the last James Bond film to be solely released by United Artists, as by this time its owner, Transamerica Corporation, finalized the sale of the company to MGM.
+This was the last James Bond film to be solely released by United Artists, as by this time its owner, Transamerica Corporation, finalised the sale of the company to MGM.
 Following the MGM and United Artists merger, later runs including future entries were released under "MGM/UA Distribution Co".

 The promotional cinema poster for the film featured a woman holding a crossbow; she was photographed from behind, and her outfit left the bottom half of her buttocks exposed.
 The effect was achieved by having the model wear a pair of bikini bottoms backwards, so that the part seen on her backside is the front of the suit.
 The poster caused some furor—largely in the US—with The Boston Globe and the Los Angeles Times considering the poster so unsuitable they edited out everything above the knee, whilst The Pittsburgh Press editors painted a pair of shorts over the legs.
 There was significant speculation as to the identity of the model before photographer Morgan Kane identified her as Joyce Bartle.

 A number of items of merchandising were issued to coincide with the film, including a 007 digital watch and a copy of Melina's Citroën 2CV by Corgi Toys.
 Citroën itself produced a special "007" edition of the 2CV, which even had decorative bullet holes on the door.
 Marvel Comics also did a comic book adaptation (see section below).